monabf/structured_NODEs/README.md

-Code for the paper: "Using what you know: Learning dynamics from partial observations with structured neural ODEs".
+Code for the paper: "Recognition Models to Learn Dynamics from Partial Observations with Neural ODEs".
 \
 Contains tests with simulation and real data.
 The experimental data from the robotic exoskeleton is property of Wandercraft.